Accelize/apyfal/docs/installation.rst

 Windows
 ~~~~~~~

-Python for Windows is available on `Python Website`_.
+Python for Windows is available on the `Python Website`_.

-Depending on the Python version, host targeted and wheel format availability,
+Depending on the Python version, the host targeted, and wheel format availability,
-a C/C++ compiler may also be required for install dependencies.
+a C/C++ compiler may also be required to install dependencies.

 -  See `Windows Compilers on Python documentation`_ for more information.